Halstonberg

 Litigation costs in Maine are moderate: $20,000 to $90,000 through preliminary injunction is a reasonable range.

-What Maine employees should know
+What should Maine employees know about non-competes?

 If you earn at or below 400% of the federal poverty level (roughly $60,000 for an individual, adjusted annually), your non-compete is void.

-If your non-compete hasn't taken effect yet — because you've worked less than a year, or less than six months have passed since you signed it — the agreement doesn't bind you.
+If your non-compete hasn't taken effect yet, because you've worked less than a year, or less than six months have passed since you signed it, the agreement doesn't bind you.
 The waiting-period provision means early departures aren't subject to enforcement.

 If you weren't notified of the non-compete before your job offer, or weren't given at least three business days to review it before signing, the agreement may be unenforceable on procedural grounds.